Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/MOTW Sections/Moves.md

 Here are some [[examples]]:

 *Archer is checking out the site of a monster attack.
-There’s blood and guts all over the place, and police have walked in and out of the area.
+There’s blood and guts all over the place, and police have walked in and out of the [[area]].
 Archer starts trying to track where the monster went after the attack.
-When she makes the* ***[[investigate a mystery]]*** *move, what does she discover?*
+When she makes the* ***[[Investigate A Mystery]]*** *move, what does she discover?*

 *Chris realises that a ghul is sneaking up on him, so he gets out his sawn-off shotgun and blasts it in the face as it leaps for him.
 Does Chris get hurt?
-He makes the **[[kick some ass]]** move to find out how bad his injuries are and what happens to the ghul.*
+He makes the **[[Kick Some Ass]]** move to find out how bad his injuries are and what happens to the ghul.*

 *A roof-beam comes down on Ted as a giant spider smashes through the wall and scampers to freedom.
 Ted’s partner, Rainer, grabs a chair and tries to wedge the beam so there’s room for Ted to escape.
 Does she succeed?
 How badly is Ted hurt?
 Is he trapped?
-She needs to make the **[[act under pressure]]** move to find out.*
+She needs to make the **[[Act Under Pressure]]** move to find out.*

 [[You Have To Make The Move]]